Chiefs 3-Round 2025 NFL Draft according to PFF mock draft simulator

 The Kansas City Chiefs tasted humble pie eight days ago.
 They go from thinking about a three-peat to now resetting after their 40-22 Super Bowl debacle.
 They now have the 2025 NFL Draft to turn to.

 The Philadelphia Eagles exposed some flaws on the Chiefs' side.
-Now, head coach Andy Reid must find help for Patrick Mahomes moving forward.
+Head coach Andy Reid must find help for Patrick Mahomes moving forward.
 Reid surely will have input on who K.C. should pursue in the April draft.

 However, we're playing the role of general manager Brett Veach here.
 We've turned to the PFF mock draft simulator to discover who Kansas City takes through the first three rounds.